jsxgraph/moodle-filter_jsxgraph/README.md

 ## Build Plugin

-To build JSXGraph-Moodle-Plugin run
+To build JSXGraph Moodle Plugin run

     $ make server

 in the plugin root directory.
-This will download the newest JSXGraph-Core from [http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js](http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js) and create  the ZIP-compressed directories for moodle2 and moodle3+.
+This will download the newest JSXGraph core from [http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js](http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js) and create the ZIP-compressed directories for moodle2 and moodle2.9+.

 You also can use

     $ make local

-if you pulled the whole [jsxgraph project](https://github.com/jsxgraph) from GitHub.
-Then the newest JSXGraph-Core will be copied from `../jsxgraph/build/`.
+if you pulled the whole [JSXGraph project](https://github.com/jsxgraph) from GitHub.
+Then the newest JSXGraph core will be copied from `../jsxgraph/build/`.

 ## Feedback